and he said as he gazed from his perch.

 ||Search for homes more than 100 meters from a given geopoint.|

 Applications that use geolocation typically receive information from the browser.
-If the user allows, location can be inferred from his IP address, or he can enter a postal code.
+If the user allows, location can be inferred from their IP address, or they can enter a postal code.
 Location can also come from other APIs like the Google Maps Geolocation API.

 Queries on multiple fields